 Note: Many of you may not have done business case analysis before.
 If not, or if you want to refresh your memory, you might want to read the following section ("Preparing for Case Discussions") to better understand expectations.
-For each case, I provide questions that are meant to help you do a more focused reading of the case.
-There's no need to turn anything in.

 Students who actively and positively contribute to case discussions are performing a service for the whole class by improving everyone's learning, and they will be rewarded accordingly.
-In-class contributions are scored immediately after each live session as follows.
-In class, as in life, showing up matters, and you'll earn 2 points for that.
-Any attempt to contribute will merit 1 point, and positive contribution can earn up to 2 additional points for a maximum of 5 (see "Preparing for Case Discussions" below).
-Points will be deducted if your behavior in class is inappropriate, for example, you are disrespectful to others in the virtual classroom, or you are on your computer or phone for nonclass purposes.
+In-class contributions are scored according to your instructor's assessment of the impact of what you say on the live session analysis Points will be deducted if your behavior in class is inappropriate, for example, you are disrespectful to others, or you are on your computer or phone for nonclass purposes.
 The class is richer if there are diverse ideas voiced from a variety of students.
-However, this type of scoring can lead some students to say anything at all once per class to try to optimize their participation grade, rather than actually being engaged in the discussion.
-Such behavior will be noted; it is not productive for learning.
-Though your instructor may not be able to call on you every time, s/he will notice who's engaged in the conversation.
+Though your instructor may not be able to call on you every time, it is usually evident who's engaged in the conversation.
 Note also that your instructor cannot account for your discussion in chat or during breakouts - breakouts are primarily to help you organize your thoughts by discussing them with a small group before sharing them with the whole class.

 Especially in online courses, showing up is critical.
 Unavoidable schedule conflicts can occur, so there will be no penalty for missing one or two classes, if you notify your instructor in advance.
 You are expected to make up the class on your own.
 Missing more than two classes will cap your discussion contribution score at 80%, and your score will be scaled down from there according to your actual performance.
 Students who miss multiple classes are unable to contribute as effectively as those who do, because of the cumulative learning that happens in class.
-Since there may be multiple sections of the same course, your instructor might allow, at his or her discretion, to make up a missed class by taking it with another section.
-At the end of the quarter, your instructor will tally your in-class contributions over the whole quarter and assign a final score.
+Since there may be multiple sections of the same course, instructors might allow you, at their discretion, to make up a missed class by taking it with another section.
+At the end of the quarter, your instructor will assess your in-class contributions over the whole quarter and assign a final score.